Simon the Magician

 It is always difficult to discern what actually happened from what was written.
 Did Apollonius actually use the names Simon and Apollos or were those identities created by latter day redactors?
 Was there actually a person named Paul, or did Marcion create Paulus out of the Persian word Paulis used by the Nazoreans which means deceiver?
 It is quite likely that the authors of the gospels rearranged and edited events to fit their means.

 "...for he claims that not Jesus, but Simon of Cyrene was compelled to carry the cross of Christ; for he claims that not Jesus, but Simon of Cyrene has suffered.
 When the Lord was taken from Jerusalem, as we must conclude from the Gospel, one Simon of Cyrene was compelled to bear the cross.
 Here he found (an occasion) for his trickery, a way to compose his drama, and he says as follows.
-As he bore the cross Jesus changed Simon into his own form and himself into Simon, and delivered Simon to crucifixion in his place....It was Simon himself who was crucified, not Jesus."—Epipnanius 'Against Basilides' section 2, 3,2-5.
+As he bore the cross Jesus changed Simon into his own form and himself into Simon, and delivered Simon to crucifixion in his place....It was Simon himself who was crucified, not Jesus."--Epiphanius 'Against Basilides' section 2, 3,2-5.
 From this passage, it is clear that Basilides, a student of Menander, equates Simon of Cyrene with Simon Magus.
+Who do you think would know better, the person who was crucified or someone who wrote about the crucifixion a few hundred years later?
+Keep in mind that all we have about Simon comes from Christian refutations and not the original texts written by Simon which can only be found among the ashes of Christian history.

-These references to the crucifixion of Simon may simply be metaphors for the Roman conspirators usurping the gospel of the Essene crucified savior the 'Teacher of Righteousness,' Yeshu (Jesus), and replacing him with their very own crucified savior Simon of Cyrene or Apollonius of Tyana, the necromancer, or whatever name he used.
+The references to the crucifixion of Simon may simply be metaphors for the Roman conspirators usurping the gospel of the Essene crucified savior the 'Teacher of Righteousness,' Yeshu (Jesus), and replacing him with their very own crucified savior Simon of Cyrene or Apollonius of Tyana, the necromancer, or whatever name he used.
 The very nature of these verses indicate that they were not written by a Jew.
+For further information on the Gospel of Mark you can read Robert G. Price at rationalrevolution.net.

 Today, most Christian scholars believe that the source for the gospel parables came from a book of Jesus sayings often referred to as the Book of 'Q' or 'Quelle,' which would be similar to the Gospel of Thomas which was written sometime during the mid first century.
 Therefore, the placement of the parables was at the discretion of the gospel authors and does not reflect a true historical context.
 The author of Mark, which is void of most of these sayings, seems not to have been in possession of this resource.
 The Gospel of John offers the reader a somewhat different set of parables and only repeats 4 of those in the Synoptics.